The Westminster Hour

 The Westminster Hour is a British political news review produced by BBC News, broadcast on BBC Radio 4 each Sunday evening between 22:00 and 23:00 (starting with a national and international news bulletin).
 The programme began to be broadcast in April 1998.

 Despite the reference in its title to the Palace of Westminster – meeting-place of the Houses of the United Kingdom Parliament – the programme also deals with topics and events connected with the work of the UK's devolved legislative assemblies in Belfast, Cardiff, Edinburgh, and London.

 Presenters

-The programme is currently hosted (2015) by Carolyn Quinn a former presenter of Radio 4's Today programme.
-It was previously hosted by the journalist Andrew Rawnsley.
+Ben Wright, one of the BBC's political correspondents, is the current presenter of The Westminster Hour.
+Previous hosts include Carolyn Quinn (a former presenter of Radio 4's Today programme) and Andrew Rawnsley (chief political commentator at The Observer).